Timeline of reactions to the 2020 Hong Kong national security law (November 2020): 22 November

-Captain America 2.0 arrested again in Popcorn mall
+Captain America 2.0 arrested again

 In the evening, Adam Ma Chun-man (a.k.a.
-Captain America 2.0) alone went to the atrium of PopCorn Mall in Tseung Kwan O to shout slogans and sang Glory to Hong Kong.
+Captain America 2.0) went to the atrium of PopCorn Mall in Tseung Kwan O to shout slogans and sang Glory to Hong Kong.
 After that, a large number of uniformed police officers rushed into the mall and raised purple flags, and pulled up a cordon.
 The police stated that the man was arrested in violation of Article 9 of the Criminal Offences Ordinance for allegedly committing acts with seditious intent.

 23 November

-Detainment of three young activists
+Court case against three young activists

-Former Demosistо̄ members Joshua Wong, Agnes Chow, and former chairman Ivan Lam involved in the siege of the Wan Chai Police Headquarters on 21 June last year.
-The case opened in the West Kowloon Magistrate Courts.
-The three have accepted the charges and must be detained immediately and sentenced on December 2.
-Among them, Chow was detained for the first time.
+Former Demosistо̄ members Joshua Wong, Agnes Chow, and former chairman Ivan Lam had participated in the protests outside the Wan Chai Police Headquarters on 21 June 2019.
+The case was to open in the West Kowloon Magistrate Courts, but the three were detained immediately after pleading guilty.
+According to local media, Wong pleaded guilty to organizing and inciting an unauthorized assembly; Lam to incitement; and Chow to incitement and participation in the unauthorized assembly.